Night Riders, Tobacco Wars, & The Equity

 You can read that the Night Riders were simply an outgrowth of the Ku Klux Klan.
 That's wrong.
 It is true that they adopted many Klan-like tendencies.
 They sometimes wore sheets, burned crosses, and terrorized at night.
 But their target was tobacco prices, not racial retribution.
 Certainly, there were elements of the Night Riders for whom that was not true, but as a character in Robert Penn Warren's first novel, Night Riders, noted, “the good Lord never got any thousand or so men together for any purpose without a liberal assortment of sons of bitches thrown in.”

-The Night Rider movement spread into the burley growing section of Kentucky, and, in the area covered by Northern Kentucky Views, we have documented barns or tobacco warehouses were burned in at least Owen County, Owenton, New Liberty, Trimble County, Alexandria, Carrollton, Covington, Dry Ridge, Walton, Verona, Warsaw, Ghent, Sanders, Milton, Prestonville, Brooksville, Willow, Germantown, Mayslick, Maysville and Augusta.
+The Night Rider movement spread into the burley growing section of Kentucky, and, in the area covered by Northern Kentucky Views, we have documented burned barns or tobacco warehouses, or other destructive actions in at least Owen County, Owenton, New Liberty, Trimble County, Alexandria, Carrollton, Covington, Dry Ridge, Walton, Richwood, Hathaway, Verona, Warsaw, Ghent, Sanders, Sparta, Harrisburg, Milton, Prestonville, Brooksville, Willow, Germantown, Mayslick, Maysville, Sardis, and Augusta.
 Burley farmers formed the ASE, the American Society of Equity, a.k.a.
 “The Equity,” to oppose the tobacco trust.
 In 1908, the Falmouth Outlook and the Boone County Recorder both ran a weekly ASE “society” column to keep readers up to date on ASE activities.
 The Owenton News-Herald ran weekly front page stories for months supporting the ASE and the Carrollton Democrat urged farmers “Don't raise tobacco; raise hell.”
 The Equity decided to raise no crop in 1908, and was mostly successful in that effort.
 It's believed that Bracken County in 1908 didn't have a single stalk of tobacco come out of the ground.
-We have one source that says Owen County, too, did not grow a single tobacco plant in 1908, as well as a soure that says Gallatin had no 1908 tobacco.
+We have one source that says Owen County, too, did not grow a single tobacco plant in 1908, as well as a source that says Gallatin had zero 1908 tobacco.